iay/entity-category/README.md

 Discussion of the current draft will normally take place on the REFEDS mailing list.

+## Background

+The base document for the current specification was published at <http://macedir.org>.
+The present effort aims to republish that specification as an informational RFC within the REFEDS stream.

 ## Building the Documents

 The canonical source of the document is the `.xml` source file.
 The